remotion-dev/remotion/packages/docs/docs/paths/index.md

 - Documentation with examples
 - ESM import style

 No dependencies are needed, meaning this package can be used independently of Remotion.
-Its license is MIT.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';